The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

-- Experiment 1: Its easy to recite alphabets going from A to Z, difficult to do the reverse (same experiment can be done for things like rhymes and poems) => Our memories are stored in a sequential order.
+- Experiment 1: It is easy to recite the alphabet going from A to Z, but difficult to do the reverse.
+The same experiment can be done for things like rhymes and poems.
+The conclusion is that Our memories are stored in sequential order.
 They can be accessed only in that sequential order.

-- Experiment 2: Try visualizing a person/situation which was encountered only once or twice, it is very difficult to visualize the details => Our memories are stored as sequence of patterns, there are no images, videos or sound recordings.
-Memories which are not accessed dim over time.
+- Experiment 2: Try visualizing a person/situation which was encountered only once or twice, it is very difficult to visualize the details => Our memories are stored as a sequence of patterns, there are no images, videos, or sound recordings.
+Memories that are not accessed dim over time.

 - Our conscious experience of our perceptions is changed by our interpretations, we continuously predict the future and hypothesize what we will experience and this influences the actual perception.